Funding opportunities for PhD candidates in the School of Literatures, Languages and Cultures.

 Designed to attract high quality overseas research students in any field of study, these awards cover the difference between the tuition fee for a UK/EU postgraduate student and that chargeable to an overseas postgraduate student.
 Subject to satisfactory progress, the awards are tenable for up to three years.

 This award of not more than £2,300 per annum is for PhD research in any romance literature, language or dialect.
 Preference may be given to those working in language studies.
-The next deadline is likely to be early May 2020.

 The Carnegie Trust offers a number of scholarships each year to academically outstanding candidates who are intending to study on a PhD programme at any university in Scotland.
 These include scholarships supported by the Caledonian Research Foundation.